celine-liew/jsPractice/README.md

 # jsPractice
-Practice codes for javaScript concepts.
+Practice codes for JavaScript concepts.

 # Click to see Sandboxes for the codes: